bcgov/traction-tenant-traceability-controller/README.md

     - This will be the `did:web:` base
 - HTTPS traffic enabled to 443
 - A Traction `tenant_id` and `api_key`
+- If running the provided utility script, `curl` and `jq` are required.

 ### Prep the environment